 For the sake of this article, I’m going to divide win-back campaigns into two categories: short-term – designed for a quick win, and long-term – designed to reach a major business objective.
-Whichever you choose to implement first, they will definitely boost email marketing in your ecommerce
+Whichever you choose to implement first, they will definitely improve your ecommerce campaigns’ performance.

 Short-term win-back campaigns

 To run effective win-back campaigns, we need to understand the reasons for the lack of engagement.
 Let’s go through some of the most common reasons why our customers might lapse, and try to come up with possible solutions.

 Two-thirds of online shoppers fall short of completing their online purchases.
 There are a few reasons for that, but probably the most common one is very simple – they’re not ready to buy when they add products to the cart.
 They’re researching, choosing products they like and adding them to the cart to:

 - easily get back to them when they’re ready to buy

 If you want to find out more reasons why people are abandoning shopping carts, read this article.